adjust/ios_sdk/README.md

 Both event response data objects contain:

 - `NSString eventToken` the event token, if the package tracked was an event.
-- `NSString callbackid` the custom defined callback ID set on event object.
+- `NSString callbackId` the custom defined callback ID set on event object.

 If any value is unavailable, it will default to `nil`.